antibyte/retroterm/README.md

 Try it here : https://retroterm.de

-A browser based retro terminal with a backend written in go This thing was created as an experiment to create a project using only AI as coder.
+A browser based retro terminal with a backend written in go.
+This thing was created as an experiment to create a project using only AI as coder.
 Thus 99% of the code was created by various models of Github Copilot.
 (That was a nightmare !)